 Committee member

 Kelly and I moved to the village a few years ago.
-Having moved so many times with work, its been a pleasure to settle down in such a lovely English village.
+Having moved so many times with work, it’s been a pleasure to settle down in such a lovely English village.
+I am a proud father of two lovely girls, with a passion for packaging, people and of course our local pub.

 Rose Best